willhains/fig/README.md

 ## Overriding Config

 Your app's config values may need to differ from one environment to another.
 For example, a database connection URL , a thread pool size, or a debug mode setting.

 Fig makes it easy.
-Just add a sub-directory inside your `fig ` directory, with the name of the environment, containing `*.fig` files of overriding keys.
-Then, in that environment , set `env` in `env.fig`, or the `FIG_ENV` environment variable, to the name of your sub-directory.
+Just add a sub-directory inside your `fig` directory, with the name of the environment, containing `*.fig` files of overriding keys.
+Then, in each environment , set the `env` value in `env.fig` (or the `FIG_ENV` environment variable) to the environment name.
+Fig will load all the `fig/*.fig` files first, then override config values with those found in `fig/<env>/*.fig`.

 ```
 ./                          # current working directory